30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 Have a dedicated judge in place, and you can invite other community members to act as coaches to rally each team to victory!
 Not to mention, you can host a peer-to-peer fundraiser and have other community members pledge their support based on individual teams.

-Fundraising Ideas for Kids Conclusion + Additional Resources
+Additional Resources for These Fundraising Ideas for Kids

 Running a kid-friendly fundraiser is a simple and fun way to raise support and get the whole family involved.
-As you plan your fundraising event, don’t limit yourself to just one fundraiser at a time.
+As you plan your fundraising ideas for kids, don’t limit yourself to just one fundraiser at a time.
 Instead, consider combining fundraisers to maximize support and get the most fun out of your plans.

 For instance, you could pair a shoe drive fundraiser with any sports-related event or host a peer-to-peer fundraising opportunity during competitive events to incentivize teams.
-Assemble a small planning committee early to make sure all elements of the fundraiser are a go.
+Assemble a small planning committee early to ensure all fundraising elements are good to go.
 Then, set off to raise money for a cause that matters to you—you’ve got this!

 Interested in learning more about all things fundraising?
 Check out our dedicated fundraising resources below: